-Glass Lewis believes that any time 25% or more of shareholders vote contrary to the recommendation of management, the board should demonstrate some level of engagement and responsiveness to address the shareholder concerns.
-These include instances when 25% or more of shareholders: (i) withhold votes from (or vote against) a director nominee; (ii) vote against a management-sponsored proposal; or (iii) vote for a shareholder proposal.
-In our view, a 25% threshold is significant enough to warrant a close examination of the underlying issues and an evaluation of whether or not the board responded appropriately following the vote.
-While the 25% threshold alone will not automatically generate a negative vote recommendation from Glass Lewis on a future proposal (e.g., to recommend against a director nominee, against a say-on-pay proposal, etc.), it may be a contributing factor to our recommendation to vote against management's recommendation in the event we determine that the board did not respond appropriately.
+Glass Lewis believes that boards should be responsive to shareholder concerns and issues that may adversely affect shareholder value.
+In particular, we believe that a board response is warranted any time 20% or more of shareholders vote contrary to the recommendation of management.
+These include instances when 20% or more of shareholders: (i) withhold votes from (or vote against) a director nominee; (ii) vote against a management-sponsored proposal; or (iii) vote for a shareholder proposal.
+In our view, a 20% threshold is significant enough to warrant a close examination of the underlying issues and an evaluation of whether or not the board responded appropriately following the vote, particularly in the case of a compensation or director election proposal.
+While the 20% threshold alone will not automatically generate a negative vote recommendation from Glass Lewis on a future proposal (e.g., to recommend against a director nominee, against a say-on-pay proposal, etc.), it may be a contributing factor to our recommendation to vote against management proposals or certain directors in the event we determine that the board or a board committee did not respond appropriately to an ongoing issue.